mkoutroumpas/ThroughTheRings/README.md

 Fifth Phase:

 Try to make the Scene as compelling as possible.
 See how much load it can handle.
-Also try to build and run it on various platforms; even gamig consoles.
+Also try to build and run it on various platforms; even gaming consoles.